plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part1.en.md

 I wanted an NLP project to put into practice the spaCy facilities.
 If possible, the model should be ready to use by an end user without developing a website for it for simplicity.
 Independently, I found [docopt](http://docopt.org/) by chance exploring python CLI libraries.
-As it turns out, this library, and its maintained fork [docopt-ng](https://github.com/jazzband/docopt-ng) can generate a CLI program by parsing a "properly written" help message (visit the previous link to see an example).
+As it turns out, this library, and its maintained fork ([docopt-ng](https://github.com/jazzband/docopt-ng)) can generate a CLI program by parsing a "properly written" help message (visit the previous link to see an example).
 This same idea seemed like a good opportunity.

-> Can we solve this using a Named Entity Recognition model? *...I don't care if its not the best approach*
+> Can we solve this using a [Named Entity Recognition](https://spacy.io/usage/linguistic-features#named-entities) model? *...I don't care if its not the best approach*

 Lets try to write a CLI program that can take a help message from another CLI program, and find the different elements or entities (`commands`, `arguments` and `options`) which conform it.
-It turns out that in around 200 lines of code, we can have a promising first version.
+It turns out that in around 200 lines of code, we can have a promising first version :smile:.
 Of course, this is not that simple, but with spaCy it feels like it :ok_hand:.

 ### Enter helpner

 Lets see how [helpner](https://github.com/plaguss/helpner) works.
 The installation consists of two steps.
-First, install using *pip* as usual (preferably inside a venv, it should be possible to install it using [pipx](URL), but I haven't tried it yet):
+First, install using *pip* as usual preferably inside a venv.
+(It should be possible to install it using [pipx](https://pypa.github.io/pipx/), but I haven't tried it yet):

 ```console
 $ pip install helpner
 ```

-This should have downloaded the library, but as of this moment, its incomplete, we still have to download the model itself.
+This should have downloaded the library, but as of this moment its incomplete, we still have to download the model itself.
 For this, a handy command is supplied (visit the README.md for more information):